backdrop-contrib/ckeditor5/lib/UPGRADING.md

    lib/ckeditor5/build/
 6. Update the CKEDITOR5_VERSION constant in ckeditor5.module

-## Find version number
+## Determine version number

-When downloading via npm, the directory you run concat-build.sh in will then contain a package.json file, where you can find the version number.
+When downloading via npm, the directory you run concat-build.sh in, will then contain a package.json file, where you can find the version number.

 ## Testing